Hexade/FloodMax/README.md

-# dc_hs_algorithm
+# FloodMax
-Distributed Computing: Leader election in Synchronous Rings
+Distributed Computing: Simulation for Leader election in Asynchronous networks

 Build and run instructions
 1. Unzip the file 'uxg140230.zip'